-- The structure of the qualification content.
-The content of the qualifications is structured in a slightly different way, particularly in how the content is underpinned by a mandatory unit that covers all of the principles, values and behaviours required from candidates within the children's care, play, learning and development sector.
+• The structure of the qualification content.
+The content of the qualifications is structured in a slightly different way, particularly in how the content is underpinned by a mandatory unit that covers all of the principles, values and behaviours required from candidates within the health and social care sector.
 More information on these units and the assessment approach for is given in Section 2.

-In addition, the increase in content identified and assigned as mandatory helps to further strengthen the comparability of these qualifications for both candidates and employers strengthening the delivery of an essential skillset needed by workers in the children's care, play, learning and development sector. - The synergy with other qualifications.
-The content of the mandatory units has been developed to build with a clear alignment to the knowledge content within the Level 2 Children's Care, Play, Learning and Development: Core.
+In addition, the increase in content identified and assigned as mandatory helps to further strengthen the comparability of these qualifications for both candidates and employers - strengthening the delivery of an essential skillset needed by workers in the health and social care sector.

+- The synergy with other qualifications.
+The content of the mandatory units has been developed to build with a clear alignment to the knowledge content within the Level 2 Health and Social Care: Core.
 Completion of this qualification provides a clear knowledge-base for candidates moving onto this practice-based qualification. - The assessment approach for this qualification.
 The assessment approach is intended to follow a more holistic model; supporting centres and assessors to gather evidence on a candidate's competency in a rounded, robust and rigorous way. - The reduction of burden on assessment for the candidate.
 The content has been developed to reduce the need for repetition in the assessment delivery; and instead focuses on strengthening the consistency of high quality care and support, that builds the individual and child's voice, choice and participation in the achievement of outcomes.